sebbdk/vargr-profiles/README.md

 # vargr-profiles
-My generic cmder & bash profile shortcuts
+My generic cmder & .bash_profile shortcuts

 Missing stories:
  - As a user, i should be able to see if there is an update version when i start a new terminal